ria-ahyoung/medium-trends-daily/template/dynamic.md

 <blockquote>When I interview candidates, I prefer a real-world problem that demonstrates the candidate’s practical expertise with Kubernetes to be…</blockquote>

 <h3>4.
-How I Optimized My Docker Image from 1.04GB to 68MB Without Losing Performance - <a href="https://medium.com/@karthiksdevopsengineer/how-i-optimized-my-docker-image-from-1-04gb-to-68mb-without-losing-performance-541aba3b9c2d" target="_blank" rel="noopener noreferrer">link</a></h3>
+Best Kubernetes UI Tools for On-Prem Clusters: Rancher, Lens, Headlamp & More - <a href="https://medium.com/@PlanB./best-kubernetes-ui-tools-for-on-prem-clusters-rancher-lens-headlamp-more-113eb635283f" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Karthik S`**
+✍️ **posted by `Mr.PlanB`**

-<blockquote>As someone who works with Docker frequently, I always strive to optimize my images for both size and security.
-Recently, I took the time to…</blockquote>
+<blockquote>Managing a Kubernetes cluster without a UI can feel like driving without a dashboard — you can do it, but it’s not exactly smooth.
+The…</blockquote>

 <h3>5.
 How Infrastructure as Code tool implementations differ from imperative tools’ - <a href="https://medium.com/itnext/how-infrastructure-as-code-tool-implementations-differ-from-imperative-tools-31607c3ed37b" target="_blank" rel="noopener noreferrer">link</a></h3>